shy1132/VacuumTube/README.md

 ### Linux

-In most cases, you very likely want to use the [Flatpak](https://flathub.org/apps/rocks.shy.VacuumTube), which works across all distributions and architectures.
+In most cases, you very likely want to use the [Flatpak](https://flathub.org/apps/rocks.shy.VacuumTube), which works across all distributions and common architectures.

 Otherwise, you can use a distribution package or a portable one.
 If you don't know the difference, you likely want amd64.